 - Connect with the Brandeis Intercultural Center and a number of Brandeis’s arts- and culture-related student clubs

-Travel scholarships: Full and partial travel scholarships are available to cover students’ transportation costs to and from Brandeis.
-All meals will be provided.
+Travel scholarships: Scholarships are available to cover students’ transportation costs to and from Brandeis.
+All meals and accommodations will be provided.

-Eligibility: Students must be going into their senior year of high school and be a US citizen or permanent resident to be eligible to attend SEED.
+Eligibility: Students must be rising high school seniors and currently reside in the United States to be eligible to attend SEED.
 Preference will be given to students who are underrepresented in higher education, including first-generation, low-income, and minority students.